panda3d/panda3d-docs/programming/render-attributes/lighting.rst

 Shadow Mapping
 --------------

-Panda3D offers fully automatic shadow mapping support for spotlights and directional lights.
+Panda3D offers fully automatic shadow mapping support for spotlights, directional lights and point lights.
 You can enable shadows by calling :meth:`~.LightLensNode.set_shadow_caster()`.
 The nodes that receive shadows will need to have :ref:`the Shader Generator <the-shader-generator>` enabled, otherwise no shadows will appear.